All Episodes

 We'll try to enhance that today on the EIB network.

-El Rushbow here with the whole crew on the day before Christmas Eve.
+El Rushbo here with a whole crew on the day before Christmas Eve.

-I I uh uh a lot of people uh decide to you know split for the hills, but I like working this week because it's one of my favorite times of year, and I know that that these are not normal times, uh not a normal time of the year with all the travel and the holiday festivity and the and the spirit.
+And I know that these are not normal times, not a normal time of the year with all the travel and the holiday festivity and the spirit.

-I mean, they were they were still going at it yesterday and and last night on this uh uh uh effort here to impeach Bush and to prove that he violated the law and his constitutional authority uh and all that.
+I mean, they were still going at it yesterday and last night on this effort here to impeach Bush and to prove that he violated the law and his constitutional authority and all that.

 So it's kind of hard just to let that go.